MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 ### 3.3. v4.3.0.0

 PlayReady Header v4.3.0.0 was introduced with PlayReady version 4.0 in September 2017 to support AESCBC keys in a header.
-This support allows encryption of content in CBC mode, including the Common Encryption modes CBC1 and CBCS. and also increases the interoperability of PlayReady clients with other DRM systems, as well as existing content.
+This support allows encryption of content in CBC mode, including the Common Encryption modes CBC1 and CBCS. and also increases the interoperability of PlayReady Clients with other DRM systems, as well as existing content.

 #### 3.3.1.
 Differences with other versions